josephwilk/amrita/README.md

 mix test
 ```

-##Custom matchers
+##Custom checkers

-Its simple to create your own matchers:
+Its simple to create your own checkers:

 ```elixir
   def a_thousand(actual) do